MicrosoftDocs/windows-dev-docs/hub/apps/develop/widgets/implement-widget-provider-win32.md

 ## CreateWidget

 The widget host calls **CreateWidget** when the user has pinned one of your app's widgets to the widget host.
-First, this method gets the ID and name of the associated widget and adds a new instance of our helper structure, **CompactWidgetInfo**, to the collection of active widgets.
+First, this method gets the ID and name of the associated widget and adds a new instance of our helper structure, **CompactWidgetInfo**, to the collection of enabled widgets.
 Next, we send the initial template and data for the widget, which is encapsulated in the **UpdateWidget** helper method.

 ```cpp
 // WidgetProvider.cpp